Hephaestois/Thesis_HRemmen_2025/scripts/process.md

     - I made it so that turtles take steps 5 steps every day.
 I want to extend this to be 'steps until 2km' as in Painter, but this would mean converting angles lon,lat to distances, which is nontrivial.
     - I have tried to optimize the working of some functions.
 Some stuff is VERY slow right now, and I have some hitches as to why, but some solutions would take a long time to fix.
 Maybe even longer than it would yield in time I can spend thinking about other stuff.

+## May 4th

+FOR VIKTORIA: Mostly refactored code, cleaned up old garbage and made sure stuff works as intended and is scientific accordance.

+Ereyesterday I implemented a few features that have to do with plotting, and thing I broke something at the end.
+So my plots had me believe, anyway (What I saw what the turtles all using the same probability and sampling points in the vector field to decide what to do).
+Today, after correcting a missing absolute value sign, I ran the thing again to check for anomalies, and it seems to have been fixed.

+To be certain everything I do is according to the paper by Painter and Hillen, I would like to spend this evening just verifying and documenting a lot of stuff in my program.
+Every function should get a '''docstring''', and hopefully I can iron out some of the magic trick that currently 'litter' through my stuff.
+I would also like to sort the file tree structure a little bit, as it is getting too wild.

+Because the model is currently quite advanced, I can 'make out' the similarities with Painter and Hillen, but I can not reproduce their findings yet.
+In part because I do not know where they bounded their simulation area, but also because I think my influence between flow stength and turtle authority is not 'calibrated' correctly.
+Allthough my turtles currently do not have a directional statistic, including this would make their behaviour more conflicting with Painter and Hillen.
+This is of course not an issue, but I am trying to figure out why I am _not_ getting their results.
+When I think adding the directionality will improve the result, I will add the directional statistics.

+I just found out the boundaries Painter used for their continuous model.
+For the horizontal boundaries, they used absorbing BC, and for the vertical ones no flow BC.
+Horiz.:42.5-46.5N, Vert.: 28-12W cont model: 28/12 vertical are no flow

+I have the hitch that the traversal functions are doing precisely the same thing, so I think I might combine them.
+(The time-dep doesn't actually take a time dep VF, it gets a snapshot which is calculated in main, one file above it.)
+The only difference is the getRWBiasIn[Cont]VF.

+To add to the mystery, the weight factor for the VF influence is doing weird stuff.
+I think it is making the strongest direction always be chosen, making the RW into a sort of manhattan distance process.
+It yields very funky results.
+See videos 'factor=n'